 It's illegal to drive using only your parking lights.

-Cell phone use is banned for all drivers under 18 years old.
-Drivers between 18 years old and 20 years old, are banned from using handheld cell phones, though a hands-free device is permitted.
+Cell phone use is banned entirely for all drivers under 18 years old.
+Drivers between 18 and 20 years old are banned from using handheld cell phones, though a hands-free device is permitted.
 No driver is permitted to use a handheld device when driving in a school or work zone.
 It is a primary offense to use a hand-held device while in a school zone.

 Unless it's an emergency, school bus drivers aren't allowed to use cell phones, including hands-free versions, while driving a school bus.

-All drivers, regardless of age, are banned from texting.
+All drivers, regardless of age, are banned from texting while driving.

 Anyone riding on a motorcycle who is under 21 years old must wear a helmet.

 All riders, regardless of age, must wear protective eye gear, such as glasses or goggles, or have a transparent face shield.